There are a great many benefits of sensory rooms, some of which are only now being recognised.

 As well as helping individuals cope with physical and developmental impairments, sensory rooms can also increase relaxation and motivation, promoting greater levels of happiness and wellbeing.

-Tackle behavioural problems
+Tackle behavioural difficulties

 Sensory environments can be highly absorbing, providing a moment of comfort and calm for overactive and distressed individuals, and helping inactive individuals to feel better engaged.
 This improves focus and prevents users from getting the urge to ‘act up’.